DHTMLX/scheduler-docs/data/customizing_edit_select_bars.md

-Customizing the select and edit bars
+Customizing "Select" and "Edit" Bars
 ==============

 dhtmlxScheduler provides the possibility to define a custom set of buttons for the edit and select bars.